iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.0.4/report.md

 > Using as a visitor from England and have to say it lacks compared to NHS COVID 19 app.
 No check-in with QR code or postcode/level notification.
 Also had to disable power saving in settings otherwise it closes and doesn't do exposure checks.
 Someone without technical knowledge wouldn't be aware how to change this, therefore rendering the app pointless.<br> :date: __2020-11-04 22:49:52__

-> I have an android phone and I don't get any messages to confirm it is working.
-I have heard with I phones you get a messages to advise that you haven't had any contact with anyone with covid.
-I would like if you got confirmation from time to time<br> :date: __2020-11-04 20:34:41__

-> Hard to understand this app, might be easy if show the video<br> :date: __2020-11-04 18:27:25__

-> Hasn't checked for matches in over a week<br> :date: __2020-11-02 20:00:21__

-> Happy birthday to<br> :date: __2020-11-01 09:55:57__

 #### 2-star reviews